Domino-Blockchain/domichain/docs/src/integrations/retrying-transactions.md

 ### How Clients Submit Transactions

-In Solana, there is no concept of a mempool.
+In Domichain, there is no concept of a mempool.
 All transactions, whether they are initiated programmatically or by an end-user, are efficiently routed to leaders so that they can be processed into a block.
 There are two main ways in which a transaction can be sent to leaders: